straybiker/HA-load-balancer/README.md

 >The package version is untested!

 ## Details
 This load balancer checks every 10 seconds the current power consumption and sets the Alfen Wallbox charging parameters according to the remaining available power.
-The total power to use, household + EV charger, is defined in an input helper parameter.
+The total allowed power to use (capaciteitspiek), household + EV charger, is defined in an input helper parameter.
+The loadbalancer takes charger efficiency into account by comparing the calculated power output with the actual power output.

+>[!NOTE]
-This load balancer uses 3 phases power and a max current of 16A.
+> This load balancer uses 3 phases power and a max current of 16A.
+1 phase only is not supported.

 ![image](https://github.com/user-attachments/assets/bf4685fa-3eef-4814-b577-23d8f777e9c8)
 Here, during charging, the power is kept stable around 6000W, although major changes in the household power consumption.
 At 18h, the car was disconnected for a while.
 The spikes are measurement errors.